MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfctoolbar-class.md

 ### <a name="parameters"></a>Parametreler
  [in] *cyHeight*
- Araç, piksel cinsinden yüksekliği.
+ Araç çubuğunun piksel cinsinden yüksekliği.

 ### <a name="remarks"></a>Açıklamalar
- Bu yöntem yüksekliğini ayarlar sonra araç yeniden çizer.
+ Bu yöntem, yükseklik ayarlar sonra araç yeniden çizer.

 ##  <a name="sethelpmode"></a>  CMFCToolBar::SetHelpMode